Stub Apocalypse - The Death of the Live Show

 Made of caffeine, sugar, alcohol, money, and everything else you couldn't eat without getting sick, these guys are here to put on a show and take your funds at every turn when you arrive at the venue.
 They don't care about how much fun you have, only that you are at the show long enough to get hungry or thirsty, ensuring they can sell you whatever they can at a high price.
 Prisoners of time and performance, who are you to question their presence?

-Every show I've ever been to has certainly sold their share of food and drink at an elevated price, but it's only gotten worse over time.
+Every show I've ever been to has certainly sold its share of food and drink at an elevated price, but it's only gotten worse over time.
 I used to be willing to purchase a pint of beer or a small snack to tide me over at the show, especially if it was an all-day affair.
 Now, I'd sooner starve than pay the prices they have at these venues, and I never buy a beer anymore unless it's before I get to the show.

 Nonetheless, it is a real drag when you want to just be able to eat a sandwich you bought for an all-day event and you can't get through the door because it violates their strict no-outside-food rule.
 But you've heard all that before if you read my Aftershock article.